-My next major stop was the former Hualien Port Shinto Shrine 花蓮港神社 (or Karenkō Jinja), originally constructed on the slopes of Měilúnshān 美崙山 in 1916.
+My next major stop was the former Hualien Port Shinto Shrine (花蓮港神社 or Karenkō Jinja), originally constructed on the slopes of Měilúnshān (美崙山) in 1916.
 As the top-ranking shrine in Hualien, an area of particular importance to the Japanese colonial project, it was quite extensive5.
-After the war the KMT transformed it into the Hualien Martyrs’ Shrine 花蓮忠烈祠, enshrining a different set of deities but otherwise leaving most of the original shrine intact.
+After the war the KMT transformed it into the Hualien Martyrs’ Shrine (花蓮忠烈祠), venerating a very different set of deities but otherwise leaving most of the original structure intact.
 Only in 1980 was the shrine destroyed and replaced by a building in the Chinese renaissance architecture style popularized by the state at that time6.
-Nowadays the only significant relic from Japanese times is a bronze horse (tóngmǎ 銅馬) awkwardly placed next to a stairway on the right side of the shrine.
-The ugly KMT emblem on the side replaces what would have probably been a stylized paulownia (Chinese: 五七桐紋), a symbol still used by the government of Japan.
+Nowadays the only significant relic from Japanese times is a bronze horse (銅馬) awkwardly placed next to a stairway on the right side of the shrine.
+The KMT emblem on the side replaces what would have probably been a stylized paulownia (五七桐紋), a symbol still used by the government of Japan.

 There isn’t much to see of this theater at street level but that wasn’t always the case.
 The sheet metal structures out front obscure a stone-grey facade that hints at a functionalist design of some kind.
 Five sets of rusty spikes protrude from the rooftop; these would have once displayed the full name of the theater8.
-I wasn’t content with the angles I was capturing from below so I wandered into a nearby apartment block and ascended to the top floor to see if I might get a better shot.
+I wasn’t content with the shots I was capturing from below so I wandered into a nearby apartment block and ascended to the top floor to look for a better angle.
 Turns out there’s quite a good view from up there!

 - Guofu is a Chinese transliteration; it is Cupo’ (with a trailing apostrophe) in the village’s native Sakizaya language. ↩

-- This conflict is known as the Battle of Jiālǐwǎn 加禮宛事件 or the Takoboan Incident.
-Following the Bāyáowān Incident 八瑤灣事件 (1871) and subsequent Japanese punitive expedition (1874) the Qing attempted to assert control over parts of the island that had previously been quarantined and mostly ignored.
-Qing troops arriving in what was then known as Qílái 奇萊 (Kiray in one of the indigenous languages) soon came into conflict with two groups residing there.
-The first of these was the Jialiwan, a group of Kavalan people 噶瑪蘭族 native to the Lányáng Plain 蘭陽平原 in Yílán 宜蘭; they had emigrated to the area to evade harassment by Han Chinese settlers in the late 18th century.
+- This conflict is known as the Battle of Jiālǐwǎn (加禮宛事件) or the Takoboan Incident.
+Following the Mudan Incident (also known as the Bāyáowān Incident 八瑤灣事件) of 1871 and subsequent Japanese punitive expedition of 1874 the Qing attempted to assert control over parts of the island that had previously been quarantined and mostly ignored.
+Qing troops arriving in what was then known as Qílái (奇萊 or Kiray in one of the Indigenous languages) soon came into conflict with two groups residing there.
+The first of these was the Jialiwan, a group of Kavalan people (噶瑪蘭族) native to the Lányáng Plain (蘭陽平原) in Yilan; they had emigrated to the area to evade harassment by Han Chinese settlers in the late 18th century.
 The second group was the far more powerful Sakizaya, who had already been living in the area for centuries.
 From what I gather a series of petty disputes became increasingly hostile and soon exploded into open warfare.
 The Qing soon gained the upper hand against both groups but were especially merciless with the Sakizaya, who they were intent on clearing from the area.
-The Jialiwan surrendered and were spared but the leaders of the Sakizaya were captured and publicly executed, allegedly by língchí 凌遲, a torturous process of slow dismemberment known in English as death by a thousand cuts.
+The Jialiwan surrendered and were spared but the leaders of the Sakizaya were captured and publicly executed, allegedly by língchí (凌遲), a torturous process of slow dismemberment known in English as death by a thousand cuts.
 The surviving Sakizaya sought refuge among the Amis people, were identified by the Japanese as an Amis subgroup, and only began to reclaim their individual identities in recent decades. ↩

 - Normally I’m more forthcoming about locations and history but I’m being intentionally vague here for obvious reasons.
 The only clue I’ll leave is “Starfish Street”. ↩